Donald H. Beskind

 Professor of the Practice of Law

 After beginning his career in practice in Denver, he was a John S. Bradway Fellow at Duke Law from 1975 to 1977, at the conclusion of which he received his LLM.
-He then joined the governing faculty, first as an assistant professor and then as associate professor and director of the Clinical Legal Studies Program.
+He then joined the governing faculty, first as an assistant professor and then as associate professor and director of the Clinical Program.

 Beskind received his AB in sociology from The George Washington University, his JD, with honors, from the University of Connecticut, and his LLM from Duke Law School.
+He is the co-author of two books on North Carolina Evidence, a torts casebook, and numerous materials on trial and pretrial advocacy.

 Donald Beskind portrait